bhageena/bhageena.github.io/_posts/isays/2018-08-04-essence of a code review.md

 * Using resources efficiently/effectively (Does the code use locks to access shared resources?
 Could this result in poor performance or deadlocks?
 Does the code close connections/streams?)

+* Review actively - Not added as reviewer, don't be neutral, great learning opportunity awaiting you, go ahead put in your appreciations or apprehensions.

+> "Listen!
+Do you smell something?"
+Ghostbusting requires keen senses.

 ---